 Running Tips: Searching for THAT FEELING

 Written for WorkingClassAthlete.com by one of our amazing readers, Marty.
 Want to share your stories or tips?
-Email Ben [email protected]
+Email Ben at [email protected]

 Distance running is a SPORT, not a weight loss fad!

 Training for distance running is a commitment unlike many other sports.
 No team aspect, little recognition for achievements and the ratio of training to racing/competing nearly unmeasurable.
 Some elite marathoners can train up to 20hrs + a week per year with only 1 or 2 races in said period.

 My belief is, that it’s the internal factors that keep enthusiastic runners continuing to set the alarm clock every morning..